 To begin, spend some time looking at the forearm muscles diagram above.
 Here you can see all the extensor forearm muscles clearly labeled.
 Once you’re ready, you can try labeling the muscles for yourself using the blank forearm muscles diagram free to download below.

 Learn faster and more effectively with quizzes

 By now you should be feeling confident about where each muscle of the forearm is located - and indeed what each one is called.
 But to really solidify the knowledge (AKA: send it into your long term memory stores), you need to test yourself on the topic at regular intervals.
 That’s where our interactive muscles of the forearm quizzes come on.

 Inspired by the evidence backed technique of spaced repetition, these quizzes are powered by an intelligent algorithm which learns your weak spots based on your wrong answers, and automatically gives you more questions on those topics accordingly.
 The result?
 You’ll be able to quickly and effectively seal any holes in your knowledge.

 These muscles of the forearm quizzes can be used to learn a topic to revise what you already know, or to learn a topic completely from the get-go.
 Best of all, you can really consolidate your knowledge from every angle thanks to five different quiz types: basic and advanced identification, muscle attachments, innervations and functions, clinical question banks, intelligent mix (a combination of all of the above!) or create your very own custom quiz.

 Ready to start testing?
-Take your first muscles of the forearm quiz by selecting one of the options listed below.
+Take your first muscles of the forearm quiz.
 Good luck!